 All these principles make Ruby on Rails unique and in demand in web development.

-While the tech world jumps from one shiny new framework to the next, Rails stays focused on what truly matters: developer productivity, maintainability, and speed.
+While the tech world jumps from one shiny new framework to the next, in 2025 Rails stays focused on what truly matters: developer productivity, maintainability, and speed.
 Although it no longer sets trends as it did in the 2000s, the framework still rolls out updates, improving its best practices.

 So, if you’re looking to build a scalable, high-quality application without reinventing the wheel, Rails has your back.

-Let’s take a closer look at Ruby on Rails trends 2025.
+Let’s take a closer look at the Rails trends 2025-2026.

 Frontend Shift: Hotwire Integration